Diet Pepsi (song): Live performances

 Rae performed "Diet Pepsi" along with Charli XCX and Troye Sivan during the Sweat tour, at Madison Square Garden, New York City on September 23, 2024, marking the debut performance of the song.
 The song was covered by Camila Cabello on Live Lounge for BBC Radio 1 that same month, with Cabello stating that she wishes she wrote the song herself.
 Blondshell also released a cover of the song recorded at SiriusXMU in June 2025.
 Rae performed "Diet Pepsi" with Lana Del Rey at Wembley Stadium in London on July 3, 2025, after serving as the opening act for Del Rey's show.
 Ben Platt performed an arrangement of the song, backed by a string section, at the Las Culturistas Culture Awards, a parody awards show hosted by the podcast of the same name which aired on Bravo in August 2025.
 This version ultimately went viral online and was released as a single by Interscope Records.
 Rae then included "Diet Pepsi" as the closing song of her debut concert The Addison Tour setlist in 2025.
+On October 2, 2025, Rae performed it as part of a medley with album track "New York" on The Tonight Show Starring Jimmy Fallon.